lopperman/mac_configurator/README.md

 ### Workflow

+**Viewing Settings:**
+- When you select a setting, you'll see:
+  - **Your Config**: The value you've configured (or "Not configured")
+  - **Live System**: The actual current value on your Mac
+  - Helpful indicators showing if values match or differ

+**When Values Differ:**
+- If your configured value differs from the live system value:
+  - You'll be prompted: "Apply this setting now? (y/n) [n]:"
+  - Press Enter to skip, or type 'y' to apply immediately
+  - After applying, you'll see refreshed status

 **Editing Settings:**
 1. Select "Manage Settings"
 2. Choose a category (Network, Audio, Dock, etc.)
-3. Select a setting to edit
+3. Select a setting to view/edit
+4. If configured value differs from system, optionally apply it
+5. You can delete configured settings to "unset" them
-4. Enter new value
+6. Enter new value if desired
-5. Optionally apply immediately (type 'y') or press Enter to skip
+7. Optionally apply immediately or press Enter to skip

 **Applying Settings:**
 - From main menu, select "Apply Settings Now"
-- All settings that differ from system state will be applied
+- Only explicitly configured settings that differ from system state will be applied
 - Settings requiring admin privileges are automatically skipped for non-admin users

 ### Admin Permission Handling